A Level Film

 vikiwalden | Monday November 28, 2011

-Categories: GCSE, A Level, Hot Entries, Production Zone, Audio Production
+Categories: A Level, GCSE, Hot Entries, Production Zone, Audio Production

 Associated Resources Audacity Cross-Platform Sound Editor Step 1 | Importing Sound or Music Click on the Project tab and select Import Audio.
 Choose your selected sound effect or music track from the hard drive.
 Note: Music or sounds from CDs should be uploaded onto the computer hard drive first, rather than importing from CD.
 Audacity will then load the audio file into the project window.
 Step 2 | Functions The Selection Tool This is the most useful icon and will allow you to select a place on…